icon-project/documentation/score/writing-score.md

 ## Transfer ICX

-Using "icx" object and it offers 2 functions "send", "transfer"
+Using "icx" object and it offers 2 methods, "send" and "transfer".

 * **transfer** : Transfers designated amount of icx coin to addr_to.
 If exception occurs during execution, the exception will be escalated.
 Returns True if coin transfer succeeds.

 * **send** : Sends designated amount of icx coin to addr_to.
-Basic behavior is same as transfer, the difference is that exception is caught inside the function.
+Basic behavior is same as transfer, the difference is that exception is caught inside the method.
 Returns True when coin transfer succeeded, False when failed.

 ## Type Hints

 Hinting types is highly recommended for the input parameters and return value.
 When the clients want to query the list of SCORE's API, API specification is generated based on its type hints.
-If type hints are not given, only function names will return.
+If type hints are not given, only method names will return.

 ```python
 @external(readonly=True)
 def func1(arg1: int, arg2: str) -> int:
     return 100
 ```
-Possible data types for function parameters are ``int``, ``str``, ``bytes``, ``bool``, and ``Address``.
+Possible data types for method parameters are ``int``, ``str``, ``bytes``, ``bool``, and ``Address``.
 ``List`` and ``Dict`` type parameters are not supported yet.
 Returning types can be ``int``, ``str``, ``bytes``, ``bool``, ``Address``, ``List``, and ``Dict``.

 ## Exception handling

 When you handle exceptions in your contract, it is recommended to use revert function rather than using an exception inherited from IconServiceBaseException.